 How to peel a butternut squash without a peeler

 In the meantime, you may find yourself without a suitable peeler and a small mountain of butternut squash to get through.
 Such is the nature of seasonal produce!
 In any case, despite its hard, thick skin, a butternut squash can be peeled without a peeler.

 Save money by buying seasonal squash in bulk while you still can, and store it for later with the best containers for the freezer!

 If you do have a good quality, vegetable peeler, you’ll still want to follow these steps.
-Just replace the third step of the process (the actual peeling itself) with safe instructions for a peeler rather than a knife.
+Just replace the third step of the process (the actual peeling itself) with safety instructions for a peeler rather than a knife.
 The rest of the advice still applies, and you’ll still require a nice sharp knife for cutting the squash before and after peeling.
-The most important thing, and something that all restaurant professionals will repeatedly stress, is to have a good setup.
+The most important thing and something that all restaurant professionals will repeatedly stress is to have a good setup.

 Step 1: Set up your work environment